swcarpentry/shell-novice/_episodes/03-create.md

 > when we delete files, they are unlinked from the file system so that
 > their storage space on disk can be recycled.
 Tools for finding and
 > recovering deleted files do exist, but there's no guarantee they'll
-> work in any situation, since the computer may recycle the
+> work in any particular situation, since the computer may recycle the
 > file's disk space right away.
 {: .callout}